 The three-day conference convenes academic research and extension specialists, public and private service providers, grassroots organizations, state and local government institutions, politicians, corporations, and newcomers themselves.
 The conference is sponsored by the University of Missouri, in cooperation with community and state partners.
 It is mostly funded by participants (who have numbered 250 on average) and sponsors.
-The 2009 conference is a collaborative effort with the twelve-state North Central Regional Center for Rural Development, and the Immigrants in Midwestern Communities Inter University Network.
+The 2011 conference is a collaborative effort with the twelve-state North Central Regional Center for Rural Development, and the Immigrants in Midwestern Communities Inter University Network.
+This year, the cooperation has been extended to include the Southern Extension and Research Activity 37 (SERA 37) "The New Hispanic South," an initiative that brings together a large number of universities and institutions addressing similar changes in that region.